 History

 Castle Carlow was the first of its kind built in Ireland.
 The earliest written record of this Irish castle is dated 1231.
-It is said that this castle was built by Medieval English nobleman, William Marshal the elder, between 1207 and 1213 whenever he was in Ireland.
+It is said that this castle was built by Medieval English nobleman William Marshal, the Elder, between 1207 and 1213 when he was in Ireland.
 The castle was given, bought, and taken by many people throughout the years.
-It was handed over to the monarchy in 1306, given to Thomas Plantagenet in 1312, confiscated by the crown in 1537, bought by the Earl of Thomond in 1616, and was owned by multiple people until 1650 when it was taken by Oliver Cromwell, and later returned to the Earl of Thomond.
+It was handed over to the monarchy in 1306, given to Thomas Plantagenet in 1312, confiscated by the crown in 1537, bought by the Earl of Thomond in 1616, and was owned by multiple people until 1650 when Oliver Cromwell took it, and later returned to the Earl of Thomond.

-This castle was a towered keep, with a huge rectangular tower surrounded by four smaller three-quarter-circular towers.
+This castle was a towered keep, with a substantial rectangular tower surrounded by four smaller three-quarter-circular towers.
 The inner castle was 16 metres by 9.2 metres, the towers had a diameter of 4.6 metres, and the walls were 2.7 metres thick.
-In 1814 the castle was widely destroyed by explosives.
-This was an attempt to make the space larger to be used as an asylum.
-The only areas which were not destroyed were the outer face of the west wall and the two neighbouring towers.
+In 1814, the castle was widely destroyed by explosives in an attempt to make the space larger for asylum use.
+The only areas not destroyed were the outer face of the west wall and the two neighbouring towers.

 Oak Park Forest Park

 Within this County Carlow travel guide, we had to include the relaxing and tranquil Old Park Forest Park.
-This forest park promises fun for all the family, and is perfect for those who enjoy walking in the outdoors.
-The park is full of different species of woodland, and animals.
-You will definitely spot some ducks or swans in the lakes, look quickly and quietly, as they may startle easily.
+This forest park promises fun for all the family and is perfect for those who enjoy walking outdoors.
+The park is full of different species of woodland and animals.
+You will spot some ducks or swans in the lakes.
+Look quickly and quietly, as they may startle easily.

-The Woodland Walks have been organised to bring you through a wide range of nature features, to ensure there are lots of things for you to explore.
+The Woodland Walks have been organised to take you through a wide range of natural features, ensuring you can explore many things.
 The walks extend over four kilometres, including the Butlers Wood Loop, the Lake Path, the Fox Covert Track, and the Sally Island Trail.

 The Old Park Forest Park was awarded the 2013 RDS Irish Forestry Award.